nemild/cli_for_full_stack/README.md

 ```

 #### split: Split file
-This command is often used in concert with [paralle](#parallel): split breaks up a file (like a data CSV), and then parallel lets you process each section concurrently
+This command is often used in concert with [parallel](#parallel): split breaks up a file (like a data CSV), and then parallel lets you process each section concurrently
 ```bash
 split -b 75m input.zip # cut into multiple files of 75m max
 cat `ls x*` > reassembled.zip